UCSBCarpentry/ucsbcarpentry.github.io/_posts/2025-04-10-ucsb-shell.md

 No prior experience is required to attend, just curiosity and a desire to work more efficiently with your computer.
 Learning these basics will open the door to advanced computing, including high-performance computing and version control with Git.
 <br><br>
 We’re offering this workshop in two formats, both covering the same content: an in-person session on April 10 and an online session on April 11.
 Register for the one that best suits your schedule."
+instructions: |
+    - Make sure you have the necessary data and software installed in your laptop by following the instructions here: [https://swcarpentry.github.io/shell-novice/#download-files](https://swcarpentry.github.io/shell-novice/#download-files)
+    - Fill out the [pre-workshop survey](https://ucsb.co1.qualtrics.com/jfe/form/SV_bJeIoxjp1A9Xx3M?slug=2025-04-10-ucsb-shell).
+We use this to calibrate the pace of the workshop, and together with a post-workshop survey, we assess how it went.
+    - If you have any questions regarding whether or not you are ready to go, please send us an email [dreamlab@library.ucsb.edu](mailto:dreamlab@library.ucsb.edu).
+    - We are committed to making sure that the workshop is accessible to everyone.
+Please let us know if there is anything we can do to make the workshop more accessible for you.
+Learners usually bring their own laptops, but if you need to borrow one for the workshop, let us know beforehand.

 ---